vinayhpandya/PaperWard/readme.md

 python app.py --config configs/example_config.yaml --output output.html
 ```

-(3) The script will download the latest papers from the web and ask questions about them.
+(3) The script will download the latest papers from the web and analyse them using the predefined questions.
 The answers will be stored in a database named `papers.db`.
 Then a webpage will be generated with the papers and their answers.
 All papers are ranked by the relevance of the questions to the papers.

 ## Call for Contributions!